ulfschneider/ulf.website/content/posts/2023-03-03-shell-history.md

  5  netlify dev
 ```

-To get the any command of the hisotry list into the prompt, key in the exclamation mark followed by the number of the command in the history:
+To get any command of the history into the prompt, key in the exclamation mark followed by the number of the command in the history:

 ```shell
 # bring the first issued command into the command prompt